Mind the Gap: Anti-Critical Quantum Metrology

 which is again a squeezing Hamiltonian.
 Its ground state is a squeezed vacuum,

 but with a different squeezing parameter $\xi_+ \equiv -\tfrac{1}{4} \log(1+g^2/g_c^2)$.
 This corresponds to an effective harmonic oscillator

-with a frequency that {opens} as the coupling strength $g$ is increased.
-Thus squeezing is generated, but now at the cost---or rather at the benefit---of a growing energy gap (see Fig.~\ref{fig:fig1}c).
+with a frequency that grows as the coupling strength $g$ is increased.
+Thus squeezing is generated while the energy gap increases rather than closes (see Fig.~\ref{fig:fig1}c).
+In the following, we revise the critical metrology approach and introduce the anti-critical metrology protocol.

+\emph{Critical Metrology and Anti-Critical Metrology.}---In the quantum Rabi model, deep in the $\Omega \gg \omega$ limit, the ground state in both the critical and anti-critical regimes reduces to a squeezed vacuum

+with squeezing parameter $\xi_\pm \equiv -\tfrac{1}{4}\log(1\pm g^2/g_c^2)$, where sub-indices $\pm$ correspond to the anti-critical and critical regimes, respectively.
+The squeezing parameter is directly related to the frequency of the effective harmonic oscillator~\cite{mirkhalaf2025frequencyshiftsreflectionground},

+As the interaction strength $g$ increases, the squeezing grows in both regimes, which is well known to enhance metrological precision.
+However, the spectral gap behaves oppositely: in the critical regime it closes as the critical point is approached, leading to diverging timescales~\cite{PhysRevLett.95.105701,Dziarmaga01112010,RevModPhys.83.863,PhysRevA.105.042620} (see Fig.~\ref{fig:fig1}a), whereas in the anti-critical regime the gap opens with increasing $g$, resulting in progressively shorter timescales.